Heatblur-Simulations/f-4e-manual/src/systems/identification_systems.md

 To challenge friendly or civilian aircraft using the AN/APX-76, the WSO sets the interrogation mode on the first roller-display.
 It can be set to either OFF, or Mode 1, 2, 3, 4/A or 4/B (<num>3</num>).

-> 💡 In DCS, only Mode 4 (either A or B) is effective and can be used for
-> interrogation using the AN/APX-76.

 The other four digits are used to set the IFF code to interrogate for Modes 1 to 3 (<num>3</num>).
 The code for Mode 4/A and 4/B is set by the ground personal.